jennytrini/jennytrini.github.io/_pages/teaching.md

 _____
 ### Office Hours
-Current students: To set an appointment during AY 2021-22, please use my [wejoinin calendar](https://www.wejoinin.com/sheets/cvllm).
+Current students: To set an appointment during AY 2022-23, please use my [wejoinin calendar](https://www.wejoinin.com/sheets/cvllm).
 <br>
 Propsective students: I am not meeting with new students during my sabbatical.
 Thank you for understanding!

 _____
-### Current Courses
+### Current Courses AY 2022-23
-I am not teaching in AY 2021-22
+Autumn 2022: NONE

+Winter 2023: Data Analysis with Demographic and Health Surveys Winter 2023: Global Society II

+Spring 2023: NONE
 _____
 ### UChicago Workshops I Participate In
   [**PRC Demography Workshop**](https://voices.uchicago.edu/popcenter/workshops/demography-workshop/) Hosted by the Population Research Center at the University of Chicago, this weekly workshop is where demographers gather to exchange ideas about works-in-progress.
 I expect the UChicago students I advise to attend regularly.